 Who are they for?

-What’s happening in Lambeth?
+What else is happening in Lambeth?

 We are building a Supported Employment Partnership that will help create new opportunities in Lambeth.